JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 ```

 This is a [view controller](https://developer.apple.com/documentation/uikit/view_controllers) that performs the same
 role as an activity on Android.
-Notice that both iOS and Android types simply invoke the `App` composable.
+Notice that both the iOS and Android types simply invoke the `App` composable.

 ### On desktop